-• Our costs of compliance with environmental laws are significant.
+Our costs of compliance with environmental laws are significant, and the cost of compliance with future environmental laws could harm our cash flow and profitability.

 Our operations are subject to extensive federal, state and local environmental statutes, rules and regulations relating to air quality, water quality, waste management, natural resources and health and safety.
 Compliance with these legal requirements requires us to commit significant capital toward environmental monitoring, installation of pollution control equipment, emission fees and permits at all of our facilities.
 These expenditures have been significant in the past and we expect that they will increase in the future.
 Costs of compliance with environmental regulations could harm our industry, our business and our results of operations and financial position, especially if emission and/or discharge limits are tightened, more extensive permitting requirements are imposed, additional substances become regulated and the number and types of assets we operate increase.
-However, we continue to be protected from erosion of cash flow and profitability by an environmental cost recovery mechanism that provides the opportunity to recover in retail rates both capital and operation and maintenance costs associated with environmental compliance.

-• We anticipate that we will incur considerable capital costs for compliance.
+o We anticipate that we will incur considerable capital costs for compliance.

-All of our generating capacity is coal burning.
+Most of our generating capacity is coal burning.
 We plan to install new emissions control equipment and may be required to upgrade existing equipment, purchase emissions allowances or reduce operations.
-We expect to spend approximately \$176 million (of which \$164 million has been expended as of March 31, 2003) in connection with the installation of emission control equipment at our facilities to comply with the new NOx rule and the Section 126 Rule.
+We expect to spend approximately \$445 million (of which \$234 million had been expended as of December 31, 2002) in connection with the installation of emission control equipment at our facilities to comply with the new NOx rule and the Section 126 Rule.
 Moreover, environmental laws are subject to change, which may materially increase our costs of compliance or accelerate the timing of these capital expenditures.
 Our compliance strategy, although reasonably based on the information available to us today, may not successfully address the relevant standards and interpretations of the future.

-• Governmental authorities may assess penalties on us for failures to comply with environmental laws and regulations.
+o Governmental authorities may assess penalties on us for failures to comply with environmental laws and regulations.